dado93/pywearable/README.md

 2. `cd pylabfront`
 3. `python setup.py` or, if you want to contribute to the project, `python setup.py develop`

+## Contributing

 ## Documentation
+The format for documentation is [numpy-style](https://numpydoc.readthedocs.io/en/latest/format.html).
-The documentation of the package can be built locally using [sphinx](www.sphinx-doc.org)
+The documentation of the package can be built locally using [sphinx](www.sphinx-doc.org).
 1. `cd docs`
 2. `make html`
 3. Open in your browser the file index.html that you can find in docs/_build/html